 There are more than 3,600 whales, dolphins and porpoises held in tanks.
 To end captivity, we need to find somewhere for them to go.
 But it’s not easy.
 You can’t just take a whale or dolphin out of a captive environment and return them to the ocean.
 Some may need human care for the rest of their lives, and those who are suitable for a return to the wild will need to re-learn the skills they will need to survive.

-This is where wild sea sanctuaries come in, and we are helping to create one - the Sea Life Trust Beluga Sanctuary
+This is where wild sea sanctuaries come in, and we have helped to create one - the SEA LIFE TRUST Beluga Whale Sanctuary

 This Sanctuary is one of the biggest developments in captive whale and dolphin care and protection in decades and the first of its kind to be created for whales and dolphins.
-It is hoped the project will help to encourage the rehabilitation of more captive whales into natural environments in the future, and one day help to bring an end to whale and dolphin entertainment shows.
+WDC hopes the project will help to encourage the rehabilitation of more captive whales into natural environments, and one day help to bring an end to whale and dolphin entertainment shows.

-The project has now officially been launched and you can read more about it here or watch this short film and find out more.
+The project has now officially been launched and two belugas (Little White and Little Grey) have taken their first swim in the sea since they were very young.
+You can read more about the project here or watch this short film and find out more.